Lady Blackhawk: Lost in time

 Due to the time-warping effects of Zero Hour, Zinda is now in the present DC continuity, looking as she did in 1959.
 Her whirl through time involved her assisting in the battle against the villain Extant.
 She has served as a supporting character to Guy Gardner, Warrior.
-During Zero Hour, Zinda befriends Guy, Steel and an alternate-universe Batgirl.
-They have several adventures in various time periods, such as the Wild West and far future.
+Zinda and Guy Gardner adventures in various time periods, such as the Wild West and far future.
 Ultimately, the small group is separated by the events of the cross-over.
-Zinda perceives no time passing before she appears in front of Warrior's, a nightclub that serves as a front of Guy Gardner's latest heroic endeavors.
+Zinda perceives no time passing before she appears in front of Warrior's, a nightclub that serves as a front of Guy's latest heroic endeavors.
 Zinda is instantly accepted by Guy and offered a place to live.
 Multiple times she assists him and his makeshift team against supervillains, often serving as a pilot.
-Zinda's companions include, but are not limited to, Arisia, who is a former Green Lantern, Buck Wargo, a millionaire adventurer and 'Tiger-Man', a half-tiger, half-man.
+Zinda's companions include, but are not limited to, Arisia Rrab, who is a former Green Lantern; Buck Wargo, a millionaire adventurer; and Tiger-Man (Desmond Farr), a man with the ability to transform into an anthropomorphic tiger.
 In one incident, Zinda suffers multiple injuries while defending Warriors patrons.
 She is treated at Wargo's medical facility and told she will make a full recovery.